talfig/Assembler/README.md

 This will compile the assembler and create the executable file.

 ## Usage
-To run the assembler on assembly file:
+To run the assembler on a certain file:

 ```batch
 ./assembler <source_file>